 White/private Labeling White/private labeling involves an ecommerce store purchasing premade products, then applying its own private label to the product to make it a part of their brand.
 This is great for stores that specialize in making one product but want to supplement it with related products.

-They embrace multichannel marketing.
+They market in multiple channels.
 Multichannel marketing is marketing that reaches a target audience through multiple communication channels and platforms throughout the customer journey.
-Basically, the main purpose of multichannel marketing is to help an online business promote and sell its products anywhere a customer spends their time, from Facebook to emails to their actual, tangible mailbox.

-Whether it’s sending emails that highlight product recommendations, tailored ads that remind customers of items left in their cart, or postcards that arrive via snail mail, an ecommerce business that goes the extra mile to make personalization a priority brings in more revenue than a business that puts personalization on the back burner.
+Whether it’s sending emails that highlight product recommendations, tailored popup forms that remind customers of items left in their cart, or a personal note from the founder with the purchase, a brand that goes the extra mile to make personalization a priority brings in more revenue than a business that puts personalization on the back burner.

 Starting an Ecommerce Business